 Unlike fearful-avoidants, dismissive-avoidants don’t do limited or low contact and often don’t reach out first.
 They don’t see the point of reaching out for reaching out’s sake.
 And unlike fearful-avoidants, dismissive-avoidants aren’t worried about not getting a response (just like they don’t feel obliged to respond).

 Many anxious men and women are pleasantly surprised when a dismissive-avoidant reaches out because they think that because their ex is an avoidant, the natural thing for them to do is to avoid all contact.
 They feel good when a dismissive-avoidant reaches out but also disappointed that the dismissive-avoidant is not giving away how they feel and what they are thinking, and that the dismissive-avoidant is will not chase them.

 The natural tendency for an anxious person is to apologize for the past or give reassurance that their feelings have not changed.
 Often this eagerness to “correct the past: or “fix a mistake”, or “set the record straight” is what makes them come across as defensive, desperate, needy, moving too fast or pushing too hard for connection and closeness.

 A dismissive-avoidant may not like what happened but they are not in a hurry to talk about it or get close again.
 Most of the time, they see no need to talk about what has already been discussed, explained or agreed on, or make a “big deal” about it.

-This dismissive-avoidant’s nonchalant attitude frustrates and infuriates many anxious and fearful men and women.
+This dismissive-avoidant’s nonchalant attitude frustrates and infuriates many with an anxious and fearful attachment style.